 - OPR SWH products from both satellites are of good quality.
 ERS-2 SWH product is about 30 cm higher than ERS-1.
 It seems, however, that ERS-1 SWH product is slightly better than ERS-2 product. - The OPR wind speed product had several problems by time.
 ERS-1 OPR wind product suffered significant abrupt changes in bias at least 3 times.
 On the other hand, ERS-2 OPR wind speed product was rather stable for the first 4.5 years before it started to degrade (especially in the Southern Hemisphere) after the gyro problems started in early 2000.
 Therefore, one should handle the altimeter wind speed product with care especially for climate studies. - SWH from ERS-1 UWA product is too high with respect to the wave model with at least two significant jumps in bias.
 The product seems to be degraded during Phase G (after March 1995).
-On the other hand, ERS-2 UWA product seems to much better with lower bias and standard difference with respect to the wave model.
-However, a calibration bug (July 1998-November 2000), the loss of the gyros (January-June 2001) and the loss of the global coverage (starting from June 2003 onwards) are all degraded the product (or its inversion) during most of ERS-2 lifetime. - The quality of the operationally disseminated UWI wind product is in principle high, stable and comparable for ERS-1 and ERS-2.
-A triple collocation study with ECMWF reanalysis and buoy winds indicates an intrinsic random error of $\sim 0.6 \,\mathrm{m\,s^{-1}}$.
-On average, the UWI wind speed is about 0.9 $\,\mathrm{m\,s^{-1}}$ biased low compared to the buoy observations.
-The potential quality (i.e., after proper de-aliasing) in wind direction is similar between both platforms as well, though for ERS-2 more often the incorrect wind solution is reported.
+On the other hand, ERS-2 UWA product seems to be much better with lower bias and standard difference with respect to the wave model.
+However, a calibration bug (July 1998-November 2000) and the loss of the gyros (January-June 2001) degraded the product (or its inversion) during most of ERS-2 lifetime. - A re-calibration of the ERS archive from the start until January 2001 on the basis of a collocation with ERA-40 winds suggests that there is a small difference in calibration between ERS-1 and ERS-2.
+Backscatter levels of ERS1 are around 0.2 dB higher than for ERS-2, which translates to a difference in wind speed of approximately 0.2ms-1. - The potential quality of the AMI wind product is stable and comparable between ERS-1 and ERS-2.
+Changes in the behaviour of the ERS-1 and ERS-2 UWI wind product can be attributed to changes in calibration of the underlying level 1B backscatter product.
+By bias-correcting level 1b values before wind inversion, it appears possible to obtain an unbiased wind product of consistent high quality for all incidence angles from 15 April 1992 for ERS-1 and from 22 November 1995 for ERS-2 onwards.
+This analysis, therefore, indicates a high potential for a re-processing enterprise, which should result in a homogenous, unbiased high-quality wind product for the entire ERS archive.